topherchris420/stanforddaily/README.md

 # The Stanford Daily

 This is the Stanford Daily website & mobile app!
 Visit our web3 Humor site at https://ipfs.io/ipfs/QmQzPPwkBUa8efuPnAotLGaTucPwJLAZsEwKGzd4HmUU4U and our web2 website at https://y.at/😎🌲🗞️💡.
 Feel free to download our app at https://app.stanforddaily.com/.
-Contributions welcome! wagmi
+Contributions welcome!

 ## Setup